 Rookie Conservative member of parliament Derek Sloan has announced he’ll be seeking his party’s leadership based on a simple premise: “It’s time to stop being afraid to be conservative.”
 The lawyer announced his campaign in a brief Twitter video, promising a platform in the days ahead.

 Alberta venture capitalist Rick Peterson was eliminated in the third round of counting with 0.67 per cent of the vote in the 2017 leadership race.
 He later ran for the Conservative nomination to replace Rona Ambrose, but lost out to Dane Lloyd, who was later elected to parliament.
 Peterson is a solid fiscal conservative who in his last campaign pledged to end corporate taxes and kill the carbon tax.
 Peterson was approved as an applicant but withdrew ahead of the Conservative party’s March 25 deadline for submitting signatures and money, citing cancelation of fundraising and member drive events due to COVID-19.

 Former deputy chief of staff to Stephen Harper as opposition leader

 Entrepreneur and Quebec political organizer Richard Décarie says he’s a “True Blue, full spectrum conservative.”
-He worked for the Office of the Leader of the Opposition when Stephen Harper was leader of the Canadian Alliance, and then the Conservative Party of Canada.
+Nevertheless, the Conservative Party of Canada rejected his application to be a leadership candidate.
+While the party was tight-lipped on the reason, Décarie made waves earlier in the campaign after a CTV interview in which he indicated he views homosexuality as a choice.
+Décarie worked for the Office of the Leader of the Opposition when Stephen Harper was leader of the Canadian Alliance, and then the Conservative Party of Canada.
 He also was the chief Quebec organizer for Harper’s 2004 CPC leadership campaign.
-Décarie, a Catholic who lives in Montreal, has worked in the non-profit sector in addition to his political work.

 Former interim Conservative leader